 by Jack Heggie

-What they don’t know, or rather don’t feel, is that the ski boot is heavy enough to affect the dynamics of walking.
+What they don’t know, or rather don’t feel, is that the ski boot is heavy enough to affect the walking dynamics.
 In the human body, with its vertical stance, balance is of crucial importance in moving about.
-When you take a step and swing one leg forward, the motion of the leg must be counterbalanced by a motion in the opposite direction of an equal weight, or you’ll be pushed off balance.
-This counter-balance is provided principally by the shoulders and arms.
-In order to learn to walk easily in ski boots, you have to learn to fee this hip/shoulder connection and how the added weight of the boot affects the shoulder motion.
+When you take a step and swing one leg forward, the motion of the leg must be counterbalanced by a motion in the opposite direction of equal weight, or you’ll be pushed off balance.
+This counterbalance is provided principally by the shoulders and arms.
+To learn to walk easily in ski boots, you have to learn to feel this hip/shoulder connection and how the added weight of the boot affects the shoulder motion.
 Here is a way to do this.

 Find a place where you can walk for several hundred feet in a straight line.
 As you walk along, focus your attention on your right foot and hip.
-Pay careful attention to the motion of the hip and try to decide exactly how the hip moves with respect to the rest of the body as the right foot steps forward.
+Pay careful attention to the motion of the hip and try to decide exactly how the hip moves concerning the rest of the body as the right foot step forward.

-After a little while walking, you should be able to notice that as the right foot steps forward, the right hip moves forward a little.
-The pelvis twists about a vertical axis in such a way that the right hip moves forward while the left hip moves back.
+After a little while of walking, you should be able to notice that as the right foot steps forward, the right hip moves forward a little.
+The pelvis twists about a vertical axis so that the right hip moves forward while the left hip moves back.
 Continue to walk along until you can clearly feel this hip motion.

-When this movement becomes clear, focus your attention on your right shoulder and hip at the same time.
-Now try to determine exactly how the right should moves with respect to the right hip as the right foot moves forward to take a step.
+When this movement becomes clear, focus your attention on your right shoulder and hip simultaneously.
+Now try to determine exactly how the right should move concerning the right hip as the right foot moves forward to take a step.
 After some more walking, you should be able to feel that as the right foot and hip move forward, the right shoulder moves backward.

 Now walk some more in your usual way and see if the motion of the right side of the body is clearer.
 Then continue walking, but now pay attention to the left side of your body.
 Try the above exercises again, this time focusing on the motion of the left hip and shoulder as the left foot steps forward.
 Finally, try to walk along and shift your attention from the left to the right side of your body and back again without interfering with the rhythm of your walk.

-At this point you might be asking yourself, “What good is all this?”
-After all, ski boots are made for skiing, not walking, and at many areas you may only have to walk a little ways to get to the lift.
+At this point, you might be asking yourself, “What good is all this?”
+After all, ski boots are made for skiing, not walking, and in many areas, you may only have to walk a little way to get to the lift.
 If your walk isn’t all that it could be, so what?